Adventure hiking on South Africa’s longest mountain traverse – Rim of Africa. Would you be up for the challenge?

 The original ridgeline route, aptly called the Skyline, is reserved for seasoned and experienced hikers, who are looking to complete one of the world’s toughest and more technical hiking routes.
 According to Saintz, it is arguably one of the world’s more extreme hiking experiences: “This is no walk in the park, but an opportunity to get deep into the rugged mountain wilderness the Cape has to offer.”

 “The average week’s traverse covers anywhere between 60km to 100km, depending on the difficulty of the terrain and the terrain is a challenge – we often hike off path and weather can be extreme.
 We run the trail from September to November to avoid the wet and cold of winter and the searing heat of summer in the mountains.”

 “The vast World Heritage Site of the Cape Floral Kingdom is at the heart of this initiative, as it follows the Cape range from the North to the East.
 The landscape is breathtaking and the plant diversity is a botanist’s dream – it’s time for South Africans to step up and support this initiative and celebrate its value for present and future generations.”

 The Rim of Africa is vast in its vision and is racking up some impressive firsts.
 It is South Africa’s first internationally recognised Friendship Trail, the longest mountain traverse of its kind in Africa and was trekked by a National Geographic Young Explorer from end to end in 2012.

 “We know that the Rim of Africa offers one of the most inspiring hike experiences available and is comparable to the iconic Appalachian Trail or Pacific Crest Trail in America or the Te Araoa in New Zealand – albeit a little more extreme and we are certain in time it will be recognised as one of Africa’s great mountain traverses,” says Saintz.

-Information and Pictures courtesy of Catalyst Communications
+Words and Photography Courtesy of Catalyst Communications